 - Give your child a cardboard box.
 Your child’s imagination can turn it into a cubbyhouse, a boat or a car.
 A small table turned on its side covered with a blanket or sheet can also be just as good.

-- Put together a dress-up box of old clothes, shoes, handbags and other odds and ends: an old backpack transforms your child into an explorer.
+- Put together a dress-up box of old clothes, fabric or scarves, shoes, handbags and other odds and ends.
+An old backpack transforms your child into an explorer.
 A towel makes a superhero.
 Both boys and girls have a lot of fun playing dress-ups.

-- Sort blocks or other objects by colour, size or texture (smooth, soft, hard or rough).
-Your child could also make repeating patterns – like red, blue, red, blue – using these objects.
-This can be fascinating play for young children.
+- Play stacking, sorting and building games with blocks or other objects.
+Your child could sort by colour, size or shape.
+It’s also fun to make repeating patterns – like red, blue, red, blue – with objects.

 - Make up an art and craft box for your child.
 You can fill it with pencils, crayons, glue, wool scraps, bits of different coloured and textured papers, small cardboard pieces and other odds and ends.
-Many children enjoy making their own creations from these simple materials.
+Many children enjoy making collages and other creations from these simple materials.